Experimentally validated quantum-secure federated learning over a multi-user quantum network: Materials and methods

-\textbf{ Methods}\\ \textbf{Protocol of QuNetQFL.} The detailed protocol for QuNetQFL is provided in Algorithm~\ref{algo:qunetqfl}.
+The detailed protocol for QuNetQFL is provided in Algorithm~\ref{algo:qunetqfl}.
 Importantly, QuNetQFL is designed to be flexible, allowing clients to choose their local training algorithms based on resource constraints and computational requirements.
 Clients can employ either gradient-based methods or alternative non-gradient-based methods to update local models, particularly when obtaining the gradients of the QNN circuit is expensive.